jn83499/Mist4610_Group-Project/README.md

 | Built-in Functions         | X  | X  |    |    |    |    |    |    |    |     |
 | REGEXP                     |    |    |    |    |    |    |    |    |    |     |
 | NOT EXISTS                 |    |    |    |    |    |    |    |    |    |     |
+1. Query 1 finds customers whose total spending is greater than the average order total.
+It joins customers, orders, and payments to calculate how much each customer has spent in total.
+It then compares each customer’s total spending to the average payment amount across all payment and shows the customers whose total spending is greater than that average.

 ## Database information
 Name of Database: al_Group_21482_G7
 Additional Info: Each query listed above is marked in the database used stored procedures which are called through the following format: CALL TP_Q() where "()" is the query number.